golos-blockchain/ui-forums/fix_stats/README.md

 Requires [Node.js 16 or newer](https://github.com/nodesource/distributions/blob/master/README.md).

-Following fields should be filled in `config.js` to use this tool:
+Following fields should be filled in `config/default.js` to use this tool:
-- golos_node
+- golos_server_node
 - forum._id
 - forum.creator